dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 #### Initializer list

-Final variables must be initialized before the object is given to `this`.
+Final variables must be initialized before the object is assigned to `this`.
-Use the initializer list, which runs before the constructor body, to initialize any final variable.
+Use the initializer list, which runs before the constructor body, to initialize any final variables.

 {% pc dart 0 %}
 #import('dart:html');